 Stochastic projections rely on a distribution of possible investment returns in order to calculate potential outcomes.
+Our stochastic projections use a downside log-stable distribution of investment returns provided by the Washington State Investment Board.
 The

 Investment Return distribution provides a summary of the range of investment returns we might expect in a single year.
 The range of returns we expect over a longer period will vary from the distribution of returns for a single year.